carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 So our family of `mb` functions isn't going to cut it if we want to reverse glyphs out of our minds.
 This is because thinking about 🤔 and 🇨🇭 as being admitted by "multibyte" is wrong.
 Generally speaking, these form a part of a much larger, more complex group of glyphs represented by [Grapheme clusters](http://unicode.org/reports/tr29/).
 In the reading resources I shall leave below, there's an article that explains that UTF-8 is a "variable-byte encoding".
 Meaning just that, actually... each glyph in the system is addressed by UTF-8 variably: it can be a single byte, or 3, or 4.

-This is why UTF-8 became famous in the first place[^5], it successfully leveraged ASCII fanatics (looking at you, people from the US) with all of us foreigners with our á and ê and ç characters that confuse the living shit out of people who've never left their hometown of Sandy, Utah.
+This is why UTF-8 became famous in the first place[^doit], it successfully leveraged ASCII fanatics (looking at you, people from the US) with all of us foreigners with our á and ê and ç characters that confuse the living shit out of people who've never left their hometown of Sandy, Utah.

 So just because we encountered some "upper-bound" glyph, doesn't mean that we've stopped there.
 We can try to keep going.
-If we check `mb_strlen` for "🇨🇭"[^6], you'd see that the result is `2`.
+If we check `mb_strlen` for "🇨🇭"[^vim], you'd see that the result is `2`.
 This, again, is correct!
 But not really what we're looking for, since to us, tiny dumb humans, this is a single glyph.
 If I hit delete, I want to hit it once and not twice.
 I expect software to work this way, and [not confuse me](https://www.sensible.com/dmmt.html).

 So then, grapheme clusters, you say?

-### Finally a solution!
+## Finally a solution!

 Again, the world is full of smart people, and [they've done something for us already](http://php.net/manual/en/ref.intl.grapheme.php).